samchillcott/days-of-code-2020-july/log.md

 - Using gifs has solved the issue of non-uniform image height (which affected the project wrapper height).⁣
 - Readmes took a long time but worth it.
 Might even start using readme as note taking doc within the projects.
 That way I can just tidy up my notes/reflections rather than having them dotted around my google doc for the project.⁣
 - Few tiny tweaks to make but 99% of portfolio is now done.
 Sweet.

+### #daysofcode 29/7/20

+**Today's Progress**
+- Command Line learning - Navigate the file system, create/move/edit folders and files and how to kill a process.
+- rm doesn't send to trash so be careful!

+**Thoughts**
+- CLI/Terminal is on my Job Prep list and I thought today would be a good time to spend a few mins getting used to it before I move onto my next phase.
+- I am pretty comfortable with Git nowadays but it dawned on me that I have been using GitGraph exclusively and not actually using the CL (or even GH Desktop) for git actions.
+React and npm do use the command line but they tend to be the same repeated commands.
+Will have a go at using it a bit more going forward.
+But then again, it seems so long winded compared to using a GUI and a few clicks?!
+- I always prefer GUIs so I can SEE what I am doing.
+It's that fear I still have of editing or deleting something by accident.